 - Outer wrist: The bony side—the tips of the radius and ulna and everything in between.

 - Bracelet: A tattoo that wraps around like a bracelet.

 - Side of wrist: There are spaces on both the outer and inner edges of the wrist where a small tattoo might fit.

 - Half-glove: A tattoo that runs from the wrist down the fingers to the middle knuckle.

-- Forearm: If you search for images of "wrist tattoos," you'll see lot of forearms.
-Of course they're just not the same thing: your forearm lies between your elbow and your wrist and shouldn't really be on this list, but most people equate wrists and forearms for some reason, so I'm including them here.
+- Forearm: If you search for images of "wrist tattoos," you'll see a lot of forearms.
+Of course, they're just not the same thing: your forearm lies between your elbow and your wrist and shouldn't really be on this list, but most people equate wrists and forearms for some reason, so I'm including them here.

 What Is the Significance of a Wrist Tattoo?

 Most cultures have associations and attitudes about the parts of the body and what they represent.
 Here are some of the traditional ideas about wrists: